- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 My grandmother had a list of items that she always carried in the car when traveling.

 Growing up, I thought she was crazy but now I see the benefit of each item.

 In addition to a roadside emergency kit, I’ve learned to keep paper bags, a wet wipes, napkins or toilet paper (you just never know), a jug of water to drink or clean up messes, a cup, crackers, small first aid kit, a lantern, a portable battery charger, and a small trash bag.
 In cooler weather, I also make sure we have a couple of blankets, hand warmers, and kitty litter in addition to a roadside emergency kit.

 Nothing stresses me out more than running behind.
 I like to be punctual.

 If you’re traveling at Christmas, make sure you allow plenty of extra time for heavy traffic, bad weather or traffic snafus.

 5. Keep the kids occupied.

-What tips have you learned that allow you to stay sane while traveling at Christmas?
+What tips have you learned that allow you to stay sane during Christmas travels?

 Are you looking for more travel tips?
 Here are some of our favorites: